jerkocurkovic/HCI-2023-24/class-projects/class-project-2/sitemap/README.md

-# [Class Project Title]
+# Class Project 2.2: Sitemap

-Provide a short description of your results, if applicable.
+Project task:
+  Create Sitemap of your page based on User Personas made in previous task.